Journal Entry for Payroll Cost Corrections

 Payroll Cost Distribution Report (PCDR)

 The PCDR is updated and available following each payroll closing and may be run on an individual employee for a specific pay period, for the entire department, or a specific project.
-The reports are available in Enterprise Reporting in both PDF and Excel formats.
-There is a choice of reports both with and without off-cycles.
+The reports are available in Enterprise Analytics in both PDF and Excel formats.
 The Excel format option is useful for month-end or fiscal year-end analysis because it shows you the split in date ranges.
 The PDF format is requested as supporting documentation for a journal entry.
 These reports provide an audit trail of edits/changes that occur in employee distributions.
-If a journal entry is done, they do not affect these reports and will not appear in the PCDR.
+If a journal entry is processed, it does not affect these reports and will not appear in the PCDR.

-Items through 06/25/2009 – Enterprise Reporting -> Access Reporting -> Public Folders -> Human Resources Information -> Pay Information -> Payroll Cost History -> Payroll/Fellowship Cost Distribution by Cost Center and Person including Off Cycles.
+Items through 06/25/2009 – Enterprise Analytics > Team Content > Human Resources Information > Pay Information > Payroll Cost History > Payroll/Fellowship Cost Distribution by Cost Center and Person including Off Cycles

-Items after 06/25/2009 – Enterprise Reporting -> Access Reporting -> Public Folders -> Human Resources Information -> Pay Information -> Current Pay Cycle -> Prompted Cost Distribution Reports -> PDF-Payroll or Fellowship Payroll Earnings Distribution Detail.
+Items after 06/25/2009 – Enterprise Analytics -> Team Content > Human Resources Information > Pay Information > Current Pay Cycle > Prompted Cost Distribution Reports > Excel- or PDF-Payroll or Fellowship Payroll and Estimated Fringe Benefits by Person, or Payroll or Fellowship Earnings and Estimated Fringe Benefits by Cost Center by Person

 PST956 – Commitment Accounting Basics